-- 1. What is the target population: which fields and which educators to work with. - 2.
-What are the critical personnel challenges. - 3.
-What are initiatives to respond to the challenges.
+- What is the target population: which fields and which educations to work with. - 2.
+What are the critical personnel challengess. - B. What are initiatives to respond to the challengess.

 The preliminary results of the educators survey should be in Baltimore before the end of March.
 A subcommittee will review the data and draw some preliminary conclusions.
 Their goal is to look for "red flags."
-They plan to identify additional areas for cross tabulation with a goal toward completing analysis by the end of June and beginning work on a personnel action plan.
+They plan to identify additional areas for cross tabulation with a goal toward completing analysis by the end of June and beginning work on a personnel action plam.
 Baltimore hopes to have a draft of an action plan by the end of August.

-It was suggested that the summer may be a difficult time during which to mobilize educators to work on a plan.
+It was suggested that the summer may be a difficult time during which to mobilize educators to work on a plam.

-Federation leaders have shown an interest in the work of the CIJE committee and efforts are under way to integrate the CIJE process in the Federation's strategic action plan.
+Federation leaders have shown an interest in the work of the CUFE committee and efforts are under way to integrate the CUFE process in the Federation's strategic action plam.

-In an effort to move ahead with action before the action plan, a project known as Machon l'Morim has been identified as a CIJE project.
+In an effort to move ahead with action before the action plan, a project known as Machon l'Morim has been identified as a CUFE project.
 The project, funded by a private Baltimore foundation, involves twelve teachers from area schools (both day schools and congregational schools from across the movements) in an intensive training program on the teaching of Tefillah.
-Chaim Botwinick will circulate a summary of the project to seminar participants.
+Chaim Betwinick will circulate a summary of the project to seminar participants.